Make-School-Courses/QL-1.1-Quantitative-Reasoning/README.md

 To pass this course you must meet the following requirements:

 - Obtain at least 70% cumulative score on the required assignments.
 - Pass the final summative assessment (minimum grade 70%)
 - Actively participate in class and abide by the attendance policy
+- If an assignment is not passing you have 1 week to make any necessary fixes and resubmit for full points

 ##  Information Resources